OpenSlides/OpenSlides/README.txt

 --------------------
 The following command line options are available:

+-h, --help
+    Shows all options

 -a, --address=ADDRESS
     Changes the address on which the server will listen for connections

--p, --port
+-p PORT, --port=PORT
     Changes the port on which the server will listen for connections

 --syncdb
-    Create/ update the database
+    Creates/updates database before starting the server

 --reset-admin
-    This will reset the password of the user
+    Resets the password to 'admin' for user 'admin'

+-s SETTINGS, --settings=SETTINGS
+    Sets the path to the settings file.

+--no-reload
+    Does not reload the development server

 Example 1: Openslides should only be accessible on this computer: openslides.exe -a 127.0.0.1